What Do You Do When Your Business Partner Wants to Break Up?

 Partnership Agreements and the Exit of One Partner

 A partnership does not necessarily end when a partner exits.
 The remaining partners may continue with the partnership.
 Therefore, your partnership agreement covers what happens when a partner wants to leave, becomes incapacitated, or dies.
-A good agreement outlines the process and provisions for replacement of a partner, buyouts, and shifts in responsibility between the remaining partners.
+A good agreement outlines the process and provisions for the replacement of a partner, buyouts, and shifts in responsibility between the remaining partners.

 Partnership Agreements and Preparing to Dissolve a Partnership